Shell Command In Solidworks(Illustrated Expression)

-In this article of Mechanical Base, we will show you how to define a acceleration value to an body in ANSYS Mechanical.
-In physical systems, acceleration is very important parameter to find out or solve this physical systems.
-Also in enginnering systems, acceleration is very used parameter to define other engineering parameter in an engineering problem.
-In finite element analysis of a physical or engineering system, acceleration is a boundry condition.
-To solve a physical or engineering probem, definition of acceleration in a correct way is very important thing.
+In this article of Mechanical Base, we will show you how to define an acceleration value to a body in ANSYS® Mechanical.
+In physical systems, acceleration is a very important parameter to find out or solve this physical system.
+Also in engineering systems, acceleration is a very used parameter to define another engineering parameter in an engineering problem.
+In finite element analysis of a physical or engineering system, acceleration is a boundary condition.
+To solve a physical or engineering problem, the definition of acceleration in the correct way is a very important thing.

-To define an acceleration value, you need to open the ANSYS Mechanical interface by double clicking on Model tab in ANSYS Workbench.
-Right click on the analysis system in ANSYS Mechanical(Static Structural in this example).
-Hover your Mouse on the Insert tab as shown by blue arrow above then click on the Acceleration as shown by blue box.
+To define an acceleration value, you need to open the ANSYS®Mechanical interface by double-clicking on the Model tab in ANSYS® Workbench.
+Right-click on the analysis system in ANSYS® Mechanical(Static Structural in this example).
+Hover your Mouse on the Insert tab as shown by the blue arrow above then click on the Acceleration as shown by the blue box.

-As you can see from above, the acceleration can be applied only to All Bodies in ANSYS Mechanical as shown blue box.
-Also you can define your acceleration value as Components or Vector.
-To define the acceleration value as component, you need to enter the whole acceleration values in X, Y and Z axes.
-If you define your acceleration value as Vector, you need to select a vector fort he direction of acceleration and you need to enter an acceleration value again in ANSYS Mechanical.
+As you can see from above, the acceleration can be applied only to All Bodies in ANSYS® Mechanical as shown blue box.
+Also, you can define your acceleration value as Components or Vector.
+To define the acceleration value as a component, you need to enter the whole acceleration values in the X, Y, and Z axes.
+If you define your acceleration value as Vector, you need to select a vector for the direction of acceleration and you need to enter an acceleration value again in ANSYS® Mechanical.

 In this example, we define our acceleration value as components.
 We entered our acceleration values to X, Y and Z coordinates as 5, 10, and 15 m/s^2 values respectively as shown in the red box above.
 Also, you see the result of acceleration in the shape of a yellow arrow as shown by the red arrow.

 So defining acceleration to bodies in ANSYS® Mechanical is easy like that.